chaoss/wg-dei/focus-areas/event-diversity/event-demographics.md

 ## Description

-Attendee, Speaker and Volunteer [demographics](https://github.com/drnikki/open-demographics) help indicate the potential for different viewpoints and broader perspectives and representation at an event.
-Because everyone has a different perspective, investigating the responses for each group of demographics can indicate whether people from various demographics feel less included than the average.
+Attendee, Speaker, and Volunteer [demographics](https://github.com/drnikki/open-demographics) help indicate the potential for different viewpoints and broader perspectives and representation at an event.
+Because everyone has a different perspective, investigating the responses for each group of people can indicate whether they feel less included than the average.
 This metric is applicable to virtual, in-person, and hybrid events.

 ## Objectives

-- Determine the [diversity] (https://github.com/drnikki/open-demographics) of attendees, speakers, and volunteers.
-This can include gender identity, age, first language, and dis/ability.
+- Be attentive to the [diversity] (https://github.com/drnikki/open-demographics) of attendees, speakers, and volunteers.
 - Help retain attendees, speakers, and volunteers from diverse backgrounds for future events.
-- Determine if the groups of speakers are diverse when grouped by keynotes, sessions, and tracks.
+- Be attentive that groups of speakers are diverse when grouped by keynotes, sessions, and tracks.
-- Determine if keynote, track, and session selection committees are diverse.
+- Be attentive that keynote, track, and session selection committees are diverse.
-- Share attendee, speaker, and volunteer demographic information with others
-- Create a statement of privacy management of demographic information
+- If collecting and/or sharing attendee, speaker, and volunteer demographic information, creating a statement of privacy management of demographic information.
-- Discover less-visible stories with regard to intersectionality of the demographic data
+- Discover less-visible stories with regard to intersectionality of the demographic data.

 ## Implementation